dejanu/az104/networking.md

     - Security rules in network security groups enable you to filter network traffic
     - Azure creates default security rules for traffic:  `DenyAllInbound` traffic and `AllowInternetOutbound` traffic.
 By default, inbound security rules allow traffic from any virtual machine to any other virtual machine WITHIN the virtual network
     - You can't remove the default security rules.
-    - You can override a default security rule by creating another security rule that has a higher Priority setting for your network security group.
+    - You can OVERRIDE a default security rule by creating another security rule that has a higher Priority setting for your network security group.
+    - You can assign an NSG to the subnet of the virtual network in the same region

 * Rules priority:
   - Priority = a number between 100 and 4096.
 Rules are processed in priority order, with lower numbers processed before higher numbers, because lower numbers have higher priority.
 Once traffic matches a rule, processing stops. `100 DENY all` doesn't matter what's after.
   - E.g. : The rule with priority 150 is processed before the rule with priority 200.

--> For INBOUND traffic, Azure first processes network security group security rules for any associated subnets and then any associated network interfaces ( SUBNETS-->NIC)
+-> For INBOUND traffic, Azure first processes network security group security rules for any associated subnets and then any associated network interfaces (SUBNETS-->NIC)

 <- For OUTBOUND traffic, the process is reversed.
 Azure first evaluates network security group security rules for any associated network interfaces followed by any associated subnets (NIC-->SUBNET)

-* DMZ (demilitarized zone) = subnet with a network security group
+* DMZ (demilitarized zone): subnet with a network security group

+* **Availability sets**: are logical groupings of VMs that reduce the chance of correlated failures bringing down related VMs at the same time.

 * Ports: